leonardojo/ggPlantmap/README.md

 #> 5 Epidermis      1     5  173. -384.
 #> 6 Epidermis      1     6  165. -387.
 ##plotting the ggPm
-ggPlantmap.plot(ggPm)
+ggCornmap.plot(ggPm)
 ```

 ![](man/figures/README-unnamed-chunk-10-1.png)<!-- -->

-## How can I overlay quantitative data into my ggPlantmap?
+## How can I overlay quantitative data into my ggCornmap?

 Over the recent years, we are seeing a crescent interest on the
 characterization of molecular events that occur in specific cells/parts